 1. Customer Relationship Management (CRM) Tools

 Customer relationship management CRM) tools are software platforms that help you grow leads, secure sales and build stronger relationships with your existing customers.
-A CRM lets you organize all the data you have on your past and current customers.
+An online CRM lets you organize all the data you have on your past and current customers.
 It allows you to segment them better, boost communications, improve targeted marketing and ensure you’re really meeting their needs.

 Exact features will vary from platform to platform, but most CRMs offer a few core ones.
 For example, you should expect your CRM to help you with lead and contact management, providing tech that makes it easier to follow up on leads and organize communications with potential customers.
 CRMs also usually include features that help you automate your marketing and analyze sales data.